XinhuiLi/PipelineAgreement/README.md

 --save_working_dir
 ```

 Replace `<local data directory>` and `<local output directory>` to your local directories, and replace `<pipeline configuration file>` to your pipeline configuration file path such as `/outputs/default_pipeline.yml`.
-For more details, please check C-PAC user documentation: https://fcp-indi.github.io/
+For more details, please check C-PAC user documentation: https://fcp-indi.github.io/.

+The preprocessed Schaefer200/600/1000 functional connectivity datasets can be found at https://osf.io/kgpu2/.

 ## Visualization